View all newsletters

-While many of these will succeed – some in the mass market and others with niche applications – many more will likely fail as the market consolidates.
+While many of these companies will succeed in their LLM projects – some in the mass market and others with niche applications – many more will likely fail as the market consolidates.

-Who, then, are the companies in good stead to challenge OpenAI?
+Which, then, are the ChatGPT alternatives in good stead to challenge OpenAI?

 Apple – Ajax